 Code language: R (r)

-Note, that in the example dataset there is only one column ending with the letter “D”.
+Note that in the example dataset, only one column ends with the letter “D”.
 In fact, all column names end with unique characters.
-That is, here it would not make sense to select columns using this method.
+Here, it would not make sense to select columns using this method.
 It is worth noting here that we can use a word when working with both the starts_with()

 and ends_with()